hjdhjd/homebridge-myq/README.md

 - **[Battery status detection](#battery-status) on supported myQ door position sensor devices.** If you have a myQ supported door position sensor, you'll see an alert raised in the Home app to inform you when the battery is running low.

 - **The ability to [selectively hide and show](#feature-options) specific gateways (useful when you have multiple homes) or openers.** For those who only want to show particular devices in HomeKit, or particular homes, a flexible and intuitive way to configure device availability at a granular level is available.

+- **Full MQTT support.** For those who use MQTT, this plugin provides full MQTT support with a rich set of options.
+[Read the MQTT documentation](https://github.com/hjdhjd/homebridge-myq/blob/master/docs/MQTT.md) for more details.

 ### <A NAME="myq-contribute"></A>How you can contribute and make this plugin even better
 The myQ API is undocumented and implementing a plugin like this one is the result of many hours of reverse engineering, trial and error, and community support.
 This work stands on the shoulders of other myQ API projects out there and this project attempts to contribute back to that community base of knowledge to further improve myQ support for everyone.